syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Paging.md

 The `SfDataPager` allows you to change the shape of the buttons through [SfDataPager.ButtonShape](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.DataPager.SfDataPager~ButtonShape.html) property.

-Refer the below code to change the shape of the buttons.

 {% tabs %}
 {% highlight xaml %}
 <sfDataPager:SfDataPager x:Name="sfDataPager"